A large-scale nationwide programme for teachers of pupils in Reception, Year 1 and

 Year 2, designed to help children embed good number sense.

 Mastering Number is a new programme offered in 2021/22 by the National Centre for Excellence in the Teaching of Mathematics (NCETM) and the Maths Hubs Network.
 It aims to develop solid number sense, including fluency and flexibility

 with number facts, which will have a lasting impact on future learning for all children.
 It also involves high quality professional development for teachers.

-Primary Mastery Readiness Programme
+Primary Mastery Readiness Programme 2021-22

 Since 2014, the NCETM/Maths Hub Teaching for Mastery Programme has trained hundreds of primary teachers as Mastery Specialists.
 Thousands of schools have been helped by these specialists to start introducing mastery approaches in their maths lessons.
 The programme is set to continue for several more years.
 But not all schools, for a variety of reasons, are able to move into a formal development programme in one leap.
-That is why the Mastery Readiness Programme has been developed: collaborative training and bespoke support, available in 202021, which aims to provide a stepping stone to take schools into the ‘main’ Teaching for Mastery Programme in 2021/22. click here to view Mastery Readiness Overview: Mastery Readiness overview
+That is why the Mastery Readiness Programme has been developed: collaborative training and bespoke support, available in 202021, which aims to provide a stepping stone to take schools into the ‘main’ Teaching for Mastery Programme in 2021/22.

-Primary Development Work Group Programme
+Primary Development Work Group Programme 2021-22

-Teaching Assistants Subject Knowledge for Teaching Mathematics
+Teaching Assistants Specialist Knowledge for Teaching Mathematics 2021-22

-This project is designed to support primary teachers in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support pupils in maths in the classroom
+This project is designed to support primary early career teachers (teachers in their first two years of teaching) in developing specialist knowledge for teaching mathematics, thus enabling them to understand, teach and support pupils in maths in the classroom